rackerlabs/otter/doc/data_flow.rst

   the state of the job(s) in Cassandra.

 * As each job finishes, the supervisor tells the controller that the job has been completed.
+For each of these jobs:

   * The controller acquires a lock

   * The controller removes the job from pending and places a server ID in active

   * The controller releases the lock

 User modifies the config